saxess-software/DataFactory-Knowledge-Center/Webclient/Create XLS table from SQL procedure.md

 ![Bild_7](images/Bild7.png)

 ### Change the instruction type and the instruction text
-The syntac of the instruction text needs to be as follows:
+The syntax of the instruction text needs to be as follows:

 EXEC *name of your procedure* parameter 1, parameter 2, parameter n